Undergraduate Catalog 2024-2025

 Law school admission directors and independent studies of the factors which contribute to success in the study of law conclude that undergraduates should develop a core group of skills during their programs of study.
 It is important that students select courses that develop strong vocabulary and reading comprehension skills, effective writing ability, analytical/logical reasoning, and an understanding of societal institutions and values.

 Students should pursue a challenging course of study that emphasizes reading, writing, and analytical ability.
 Courses which can develop the requisite skills and abilities for legal study include: ENG 100, ENG 200, ENG 300, ENG 301, and English electives; PS 110, PS 220, PS 326, PS 327, and PS 328; HIST 101, HIST 102, HIST 445, HIST 446, and history electives; PHIL 215, PHIL 350, PHIL 415 and philosophy electives.
 Based on individual interests, students may also pursue elective courses in accounting, economics, sociology / criminology, foreign language, and speech communication.
-The following courses, while not mandatory for pre-legal study, offer undergraduate students a useful introduction to various aspects of public law and legal history: PS 326, PS 327, and PS 328; HIST 445 and HIST 446; BCOM 301 or JOUR 301; MGT 200; ECON 390.
+The following courses, while not mandatory for pre-legal study, offer undergraduate students a useful introduction to various aspects of public law and legal history: PS 326, PS 327, and PS 328; HIST 445 and HIST 446; SMC 301 or JOUR 301; MGT 200; ECON 390.
 Please note: Recommended courses are based on WKU’s assessment of specific professional school requirements.
 Students should, in consultation with their advisor, review the requirements at the professional school of their choice.

 Each student who intends to study law after graduation should make initial contact with the Pre-Law Advising program.
 Afterwards, students are encouraged to meet with a pre-law advisor in addition to his/her major advisor during their tenure at WKU.
 Pre-law advisors will provide assistance in obtaining information about law schools, the Law School Admission Test and other pertinent information.
 Aspiring pre-law students should plan to take the LSAT in June following their junior year.
 During the senior year, the pre-law advisor will also be available to assist students in the preparation and submission of applications to law schools of their choice.
 Applications are usually accompanied by letters of recommendation from faculty members who can comment on the student’s ability and promise for the study of law.
 Aspiring candidates should conduct their undergraduate studies that they can, with confidence, ask at least three faculty members to serve as references.